BinTianqi/OwnDroidDocs/docs/Network.md

 This will show you the actual Wi-Fi Mac address of your device, not the randomized Mac

+## Options

-## Preferential network service
+### Preferential network service

 **[Device owner(API33)] [Work profile(API31)]**

 TODO: show entrance when work profile

-## Wi-Fi lockdown
+### Lockdown admin configured network

 **[Device owner] [Work profile(Org)]**

 **[API30]**

-TODO: complete description
+Determine whether the user is prevented from modifying networks configured by the admin.

 ## Minimum Wi-Fi security level